 “Really?
 How did it go?”
 I asked with interest.

-“I’ll let Rhea give you the details.
-I’m not sure I’ll get it right again.
+“I’ll let Rhea give you the detail.
+I’m not sure I’ll get it correct again.
 I’ve told too many people since I got the news,” she dejectedly informed, “and, has Rhea arrived yet?”

 “Great.
 Then I’ll excuse myself and get a good look at that ring.
 See you later, Amy,” she hastily waved and strode in the direction of Zoey’s desk.